-If you have been accused of online stalking, you might not be sure what the next step is.
+If you have been accused of online stalking in Connecticut, you might not be sure what the next step is.
 Do you contact the police?
 Do you contact a lawyer?
 How do you defend yourself?
 While this experience might seem overwhelming, you don’t have to go through it alone.
 Review this information about online stalking as your first step to defending yourself.

 Online stalking, or “cyberstalking” is a crime in the state of Connecticut.
 Cyberstalking gets defined as using the Internet to threaten, harass, or intimidate someone else.
 The victim of cyberstalking fears that he or she will experience injury or be the victim of an illegal act, or that his or her family will be the victim of such act.